MyProjectsProgress/DSP_Task1_8/README.md

 - Resize: The application can be resized easily without messing up your UI.

-## Technology Used:
+## Technology Used
-1- Pyhthon "Stremlit"
+- Pyhthon "Stremlit"
-2- Html
+- Html
-3- CSS5
+- CSS5

 ## Demo